 Jump to:

-What is Étouffée?
+What is Etouffée?

-It's also important not to overcook the shrimp.
-The shrimp will only take 5 minutes over the heat, two minutes in the beginning and three minutes towards the end.
-The shrimp will be in the gravy for a little longer as the Étouffée is finished with butter.
+- Overcooked shrimp turn tough and rubbery.
+In this recipe, we cook the shrimp for only 5 minutes on the heat (2 minutes in the beginning and 3 minutes towards the end).
+Off the heat, the shrimp stay in the gravy for a little longer as the Etouffée is finished with butter.
 That's all it takes to get perfect plump and tender shrimp.
-Perfectly cooked shrimp make all the difference.

 Here’s What You Need